justdjango/django-ecommerce/README.md

 ## Deprecation warning

-This project was created over two years ago.
+This project was created almost two years ago.
 Since then, there is a newer version of the project which you can find [here](https://github.com/justdjango/django-simple-ecommerce)

 ---